loevans/Penetration-Testing-1/Readme (7).md

 - Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

   1. Where is the company located?
+    Sunnyvale, CA

   2. What is the NetRange IP address?
+  3.

   3. What is the company they use to store their infrastructure?